Have You Suffered a Neck or Back Injury?

 Truck driving has become one of the most dangerous occupations in the United States, and that is not only because of truck accidents.
-Truck drivers often face many occupational injuries, such as persistent pain in the back, neck, shoulders, and knees.
+Truck drivers often face many occupational injuries, such as persistent pain in the back, cervical spine (the neck), shoulders, and knees.
 In fact, neck and back injuries are among the most common injuries suffered by professional truck drivers.

 Truckers often lose wages until they recover when injured or suffer chronic pain.
 Often, drivers are paid based on the number of miles they drive or deliveries they have made, which means if a truck driver is not on the road, they are not earning money.

 It’s not rare that insurance companies deny claims due to doubting the severity of the back and neck pain a driver may be feeling.
 Don’t leave your livelihood in their hands!
 Reach out to an injury attorney for truckers as soon as possible.

-Approximately 500,000 highway accidents happen each year involving a tractor-trailer and nearly 75% of these accidents are caused by the driver of the passenger vehicle – not the trucker.
+Approximately 500,000 highway accidents happen each year involving a tractor-trailer, and nearly 75% of these accidents are caused by the driver of the passenger vehicle – not the trucker.
 Truckers commonly sustain back and neck injuries as a result of these accidents.